MetaArchive/bag-describe/README.md

 to start the process.
 The resulting PREMIS records will be created in a new directory inside your bag's root called `premis`.

+# Using the bag-describe.py Python script

+The Python script can be invoked as a standalone script with the following
+arguments:

+* The URL to the description service
+* The path to the bag

+For example:

+    python bag-describe.py http://localhost:3000 path/to/your/bag

+Note: The bag-describe.py module can also be imported into other scripts or applications.
+For example:

+    from bag-describe import bag-describe
+    ...
+    bag_describe(description_url, bag_path)

 ## License